 I am a proud alumnus of Lindenwood University, and I enthusiastically greet you as the Chair of the DOORS to the FUTURE Campaign.
-This campaign will result in a brand-new state-of-the-art Academic Resources Center (ARC) at Lindenwood University.
+This campaign will result in a brand-new state-of-the-art Library and Academic Resources Center (LARC) at Lindenwood University.
 The new facility will pull together many student development departments and programs that are currently spread across campus and merge them together under one roof.
 A well thought out design plan includes advances in technology and cutting-edge amenities that students need and expect from a great university.

-The ARC will provide a critical, essential campus resource to the entire student population of Lindenwood’s St. Charles campus, while at the same time contributing valuable resources and services to the Belleville campus, to our extension centers, and to the community at large.
+The LARC will provide a critical, essential campus resource to the entire student population of Lindenwood’s St. Charles campus, while at the same time contributing valuable resources and services to the Belleville campus, to our extension centers, and to the community at large.

-Our Academic Resources Center will be situated prominently on First Capitol Drive at the entrance to our flagship campus.
+Our Library and Academic Resources Center will be situated prominently on First Capitol Drive at the entrance to our flagship campus.
 It will be a signal to the community of Lindenwood’s commitment to student learning.
-I believe the library is the bedrock of the institution, and the new ARC truly represents the spirit and purpose of our University.
+I believe the library is the bedrock of the institution, and the new LARC truly represents the spirit and purpose of our University.
 A campaign goal of $7 million will support this $22 million building project.
 It is my honor to serve as Chair of this historic campaign, and I invite you to join me in garnering support that will provide students Doors to the Future!

 Ron Gorgen, '98